labex-labs/open-source-labs/python/python-mastery/lab-ex3-2-attribute-access/en/step3.md

 # Creating a Table Formatter Using Attribute Access

-Now let's apply what we've learned about attribute access to create a useful utility: a table formatter that can display a collection of objects in a tabular format.
+In programming, attribute access is a fundamental concept that allows us to interact with the properties of objects.
+Now, we're going to put what we've learned about attribute access into practice.
+We'll create a useful utility: a table formatter.
+This formatter will take a collection of objects and display them in a tabular format, making the data easier to read and understand.

 ## Creating the tableformat.py Module

-First, let's create a new file called `tableformat.py` in the project directory:
+First, we need to create a new Python file.
+This file will hold the code for our table formatter.

+To create the file, follow these steps:

-1. In the WebIDE, click on "File" menu, then select "New File"
+1. In the WebIDE, click on the "File" menu.
+2. From the dropdown, select "New File".
-2. Save the file as `tableformat.py` in the `/home/labex/project/` directory
+3. Save the newly created file as `tableformat.py` in the `/home/labex/project/` directory.

-Now, let's implement the `print_table()` function in `tableformat.py`:
+Now that we have our file, let's write the code for the `print_table()` function inside `tableformat.py`.
+This function will be responsible for formatting and printing our objects in a table.

 ```python
 def print_table(objects, fields):